On the Reduction of Total-Cost and Average-Cost MDPs to Discounted MDPs: Undiscounted total costs

 \section{Undiscounted total costs}

 The transformation of the original transient MDP to a discounted one, which we call the \textit{Hoffman-Veinott (HV)} transformation, is given in Section~\ref{sec:hoffm-vein-transf}.
 Under the hypotheses of Theorem~\ref{thm:mainTrans} in Section~\ref{sec:results}, a stationary optimal policy exists for the transformed discounted MDP, and the sets of optimal policies for the transformed and original MDPs coincide.
 The finite state and action case is considered in Section~\ref{sec:finite-state-action-transient}.
+The Borel-state case is treated in Section~\ref{sec:extens-unco-state}.